NetCodersX/EasyInject.Godot/README_en.md

 ### CreateNode Automatic Node Creation

-The `CreateNode` attribute allows the container to automatically create node instances and register them as Nodes.
+The `CreateNode` attribute allows the container to automatically create node instances and register them as Service.

     // Automatically create a node and register it as a Node [CreateNode]